mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 Note that the definitions of distance are also different:

-* k-means relies on the Euclidean distance from the centroid to an example.
+* K-means relies on the Euclidean distance from the centroid to an example.
 (In two dimensions, the Euclidean distance means using the Pythagorean theorem to calculate the hypotenuse.)
-For example, the k-means distance between $(2,2)$ and $(5,-2)$ would be:
+For example, the K-means distance between $(2,2)$ and $(5,-2)$ would be:

   $$
 \text{Euclidean Distance} = \sqrt{(2-5)^{2} + (2 - -2)^{2}} =5
 $$

-* k-median relies on the Manhattan distance from the centroid to an example.
+* K-median relies on the Manhattan distance from the centroid to an example.
 This distance is the sum of the absolute deltas in each dimension.
-For example, the k-median distance between $(2,2)$ and $(5,-2)$ would be:
+For example, the K-median distance between $(2,2)$ and $(5,-2)$ would be:

   $$
 \text{Manhattan Distance} = \lvert 2-5 \rvert + \lvert 2 - -2 \rvert = 7
 $$

-Note that k-medians is also very sensitive to the initialization points of its k centers, each center having the tendency to remain roughly in the same cluster in which it is first placed.
+Note that K-medians is also very sensitive to the initialization points of its K centers, each center having the tendency to remain roughly in the same cluster in which it is first placed.

 ## Mini Batch K-Means